Nardy0145/Last-Chaos-hack-/README.md

 *Only for educational purposes.

 This is an example of game hacking software.
-When compiled will generate .dll file.
+<tr>When compiled will generate .dll file.
 Hack is based on in-game memory rewriting by using static pointers.